 Everything else in the object derives from this underlying state.
-Here's the highlights:
+Here are the highlights:

 - response.content_type: The content type not including the charset parameter.
-Typical use: response.content_type = 'text/html'.
-You can subclass Response and add a class-level attribute default_content_type to set this automatically on instantiation. - response.charset: The charset parameter of the content-type, it also informs encoding in response.unicode_body. response.content_type_params is a dictionary of all the parameters. - response. request: This optional attribute can point to the request object associated with this response object. - response.set_cookie (key, value, max_age=None, path='/', domain=None, secure=None, httponly: Set a cookie.
+Typical use: response. content_type = 'text/html'.
+You can subclass Response and add a class-level attribute default_content_type to set this automatically on instantiation. - response.charset: The charset parameter of the content-type, it also informs encoding in response. unicode_body.response.content_type_params is a dictionary of all the parameters. - response.set_cookie(name=None, value='', max_age=None, path='/', domain=None, secure=False Set a cookie.
 The keyword arguments control the various cookie parameters.
-The max_age argument is the length for the cookie to live in seconds (you may also use a timedelta object).
-The Expires' key will also be set based on the value of max_age. - response.delete_cookie (key, path='/', domain=None): Delete a cookie from the client.
-This sets max_age to 0 and the cookie value to ''. - response.cache_expires (seconds=0): This makes this response cachable for the given number of seconds, or if seconds is 0 then the response is uncacheable (this also sets the Expires header). - response (environ, start_response): The response object is a WSGI application.
+The max_age argument is the length for the cookie to live in seconds (you may also use a timedelta object). - response.delete_cookie (key, path='/', domain=None): Delete a cookie from the client.
+This sets max_age to 0 and the cookie value to ''. - response.cache_expires (seconds=0): This makes this response cacheable for the given number of seconds, or if seconds is 0 then the response is uncacheable (this also sets the Expires header). - response (environ, start_response): The response object is a WSGI application.
 As an application, it acts according to how you create it.
 It can do conditional responses if you pass conditional_response=True when instantiating (or set that attribute later).
 It can also do HEAD and Range requests.